MThompson384/Sustainability-Analytics/README.md

 ## 🛠️ How I Built It

-**Backend**: Python handles all the heavy lifting - data validation, statistical analysis, and calculations
-**Frontend**: Streamlit creates an intuitive interface that anyone can use
-**Database**: MySQL stores production data with proper relationships and constraints
-**Visualization**: Plotly makes the charts interactive and engaging
+**Backend**: Python handles all the heavy lifting - data validation, statistical analysis, and calculations **Frontend**: Streamlit creates an intuitive interface that anyone can use **Database**: MySQL stores production data with proper relationships and constraints **Visualization**: Plotly makes the charts interactive and engaging

 ## 🚀 See It In Action

 **[Try the live demo here](https://sustainability-analytics-dashboard.streamlit.app/)**

+## 🗄️ Database & Analytics

+### MySQL Database Structure
+The project uses a **normalized MySQL database** with three main tables that work together to track production sustainability data:

+- **Productions Table**: Stores information about each film/TV show including name, type, location, and filming dates
+- **Fuel Consumption Table**: Records daily fuel usage data with equipment details, consumption amounts, and validation status
+- **Data Quality Log**: Tracks all quality issues found in the data with severity levels and resolution status

+The database uses **proper foreign key relationships** and **built-in constraints** to maintain data integrity while supporting real-time analytics queries.

+### Key Analytics Outputs

+#### Basic Data Check (basic_data_check.csv)
+Overview of recent fuel consumption across all productions, showing production names, dates, equipment types, fuel types, and consumption amounts.
+This provides a quick snapshot of daily operations and helps identify patterns in fuel usage across different types of equipment and productions.

+#### Data Quality Outlier Detection (quality_outliers.csv)
+Results from automated quality control scans that identify suspicious data entries.
+Flags records with unusually high fuel consumption (like the 2,470-gallon outlier), impossible operating hours, or other data integrity issues that need human review.

+#### Monthly Summary (monthly_summary.csv)
+Aggregated monthly data showing total fuel consumption, calculated carbon emissions, and data quality scores for each production.
+This executive-level view helps track sustainability progress and identifies which productions are meeting environmental targets.

+#### Production Rankings by Emissions (production_rankings.csv)
+Comparative analysis ranking all productions by their total carbon footprint.
+Shows which shows/movies have the highest environmental impact and helps production companies prioritize sustainability initiatives where they'll have the most effect.

+Each CSV file represents the output of **complex SQL queries** that demonstrate advanced analytics capabilities including statistical analysis, data quality assessment, and business intelligence reporting.

 ## What You'll Find